tizianocolagrossi/magistrale-appunti/PND/README.md

 ## NAT with iptables
 four built-in-tables
-1. MANGLE -> manipulate bit in TCP header ( not for nat not for packet filter ).
+1. MANGLE (PREROUTING, INPUT, OUTPUT, FORWARD, POSTROUTING) -> manipulate bit in TCP header ( not for nat not for packet filter ).
-1. FILTER -> packet filtering ( used for filtering packets ).
+1. FILTER (INPUT, OUTPUT, FORWARD) -> packet filtering ( used for filtering packets ).
-1. NAT -> network address translation ( used for nat (DNAT, SNAT, MASQUERADE, REDIRECT) ).
+1. NAT (DNAT, SNAT, MASQUERADE, REDIRECT)-> network address translation ( used for nat (DNAT, SNAT, MASQUERADE, REDIRECT) ).
 1. RAW -> exceptions to connections tracking.

 # VPN Virtual Private Network
 Security goal of a vpn